TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 #### BC ADST Mathematics Computer Science 11 Content - Use of Computing for Financial Analysis

 Use this opportunity to apply software to do financial calculations.
-Afterall, what's tedious for a human, is easy for a computer.
+Afterall, what's tedious for a human, may be easy for a computer.
-It's up to the software developer to design a product that is helpful.
+It's up to the software developer to design a product that takes advance of the computer's powers, to give the user a smooth experience and helpful product.

 Think about the most recent times when you used a calcuator.
 These are possible candidates.
 When and why did you need to use calculator?